gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     ethanol at the 2 interfaces, which is expected as ethanol is known to be amphiphilic.
-There is also a local maxima in the center of the fluid layer (near x = 3 nm), and two depletion area in between the center of the fluid layer and the two interfaces.
+There is also a local maxima in the center of the fluid layer (near x = 3 nm), and two depletion areas in between the center of the fluid layer and the two interfaces.

 Imposed forcing